cogbogu/cogbogu.github.io/_pages/about.md

 About me
 ======
-I am a PhD student in the [School of Electrical Engineering and Computer Science at Washington State University](https://school.eecs.wsu.edu/).
+I am a PhD candidate in the [School of Electrical Engineering and Computer Science at Washington State University](https://school.eecs.wsu.edu/).

 My general research interests are in Low-power VLSI design and Computer Architecture with a focus on Proccessing-In-Memory (PIM) Architectures for Machine Learning (ML) and Graph Applications.
 The overarching goal of my research is to develop high performance and energy-efficient architectures for domain-specific hardware accelerators in existing and emerging technologies to address the latency, security/privacy, and communication bandwidth concerns associated with edge/on-device computing.